 Megan has been advising our Construction Management students since 2005.
 She is a 2017 recipient of the John Tate Award for Excellence in Undergraduate Advising which recognizes high-quality advising at the University of Minnesota.
 Megan's mantra for students is "start where you are".
 She is involved in curriculum development, college academic policy, and student engagement opportunities.
-Megan serves as adviser to the Construction & Facility Management Student Association and the Construction Management Alumni Association.
+Megan serves as advisor to the Construction & Facility Management Student Association and the Construction Management Alumni Association.
 To help students achieve success in their college journey and professional life, she co-teaches CSPH 3211: Living on Purpose: An Exploration of Self, Purpose, and Community.

 Liz Hruska has been providing career counseling and coaching services for degree-seeking students since she joined the team of Career and Internship Services in 2008.
 She is a 2013 recipient of the John Tate Award for Excellence in Undergraduate Advising, which recognizes high-quality advising at the University of Minnesota.
 Liz helps students with tactical pieces of the job search, including resume help, interview coaching, and internship search support.
 She also coaches students around larger self-exploration issues, including clarifying values and strengths and finding a work culture that fits.
 She has a special interest in providing support for student veterans, students from diverse backgrounds, and those with disabilities.

 If you are an admitted degree-seeking student and would like to make an appointment with Liz, please visit: lizhruska.appointments.umn.edu (you will need to log in).

 Advisory Board Companies